New York, NY 10027

 - We will not be reserving space at a specific hotel.
 We may be able to offer a limited amount of free/low-cost housing on a case-by-case basis; if you will need this, please register as soon as possible so that we can strive to fulfill your request.

 - If you have any questions or concerns about housing or navigating NYC, don’t hesitate to contact us.

-- The primary registration form is for young adults (approximately ages 18-35) who will attend the whole conference.
-Registration for a one day track on Saturday, March 30 that will allow northeast CTA members of all ages to engage in intergenerational programming is available here.
-Start time/schedule TBA.
+- There are two registration options, one for young adults (approximately ages 18-35) who will attend the whole conference and a second for a one day track on Saturday, March 30 that will allow people of all ages to engage in intergenerational programming.